bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Right.
 So you would still continue to announce public channels with a specific UTXO.
-And of course that would sort of deny some of the privacy benefits of moving to pay-to-tab route, which makes all outputs look, all musig outputs look like single-sig outputs and if we could get away with not announcing the funding output explicitly, that would make Lightning way more private, right?
+And of course that would sort of deny some of the privacy benefits of moving to pay-to-tab route, which makes all outputs look, all MuSig outputs look like single-sig outputs and if we could get away with not announcing the funding output explicitly, that would make Lightning way more private, right?

 Elle Mouton: 00:20:09